ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java _virtual threads_ are lightweight threads that are designed to make high-throughput concurrent applications easier to write, debug, and understand.
+Java _virtual threads_ are lightweight threads that are designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads, which proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers or databases should now serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.
-If programmers continue to use threads as the unit of concurrency, they will severely limit the throughput of their applications.
-Alternatively, they can switch to various asynchronous APIs  (for example, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams) that use other units of concurrency.
-They are more difficult to develop, but they do not block OS threads and therefore provide much better performance.
+Applications such as web servers, databases, message brokers today must serve millions of concurrent _requests_, but the JVM cannot efficiently handle more than a few thousand _threads_.

+If programmers continue to use threads as the concurrent model, they will severely limit the performance of their applications.
+Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams) that do not block threads.
+Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug and understand.

-The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM, which would be used alongside the existing heavyweight, kernel-space threads managed by OS.
-Virtual threads are much more lightweight than kernel-mode threads in stack memory usage, and the overhead of context switching and blocking among them is negligible.
-Programmers can create millions of virtual threads in a JVM, and get better performance using much simpler synchronous blocking code.
+The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM, which would be used alongside the existing heavyweight, kernel-space threads managed by the OS.
+Programmers can create millions of virtual threads and get much better throughput using much simpler synchronous blocking code.

 <sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>

 ## Platform threads and virtual threads

 A thread is a _thread of execution_ in a program, that is the independently scheduled execution units that belong to a process.
-A thread of execution has a program counter and stack.
+This entity has a program counter and stack.
 The _Thread_ class is a facade to manage _threads of execution_ in the JVM.
 This class has fields, methods and constructors.
 There are two kinds of threads, platform threads and virtual threads.

+### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
 A platform thread is connected to an OS thread for their entire lifetime.
 The OS schedules OS threads and hence platform threads.
 Creating an OS thread is quite a time-consuming action.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
 For JVM running on Linux x64, the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
 Simplistically, the maximum number of OS threads can be calculated as the total virtual memory size divided by the stack size.
-You can reduce the stack size, but this increases the risk of stack overflow.
 So, the number of available platform threads is limited to the number of OS threads.
-A typical JVM on a consumer-grade computer can support no more than a few thousand platform threads.
+A typical JVM can support no more than a few thousand platform threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

+### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM rather than the OS.
 The stack size of virtual threads is much smaller than for platform threads, is dynamically sized and allocated in the JVM heap.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
-A typical JVM on the same computer can support millions of virtual threads.
+A typical JVM can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

+### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
-Today, most of the I/O operations in the Java core library have been retrofitted to make non-blocking (for example, JEP 353 and JEP 373 in Java 15).
+Today, most of the I/O operations in the Java core library have been retactored to make them non-blocking.
 When a virtual thread blocks on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
 While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and able to execute another virtual thread.
 When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.

+<sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>

 However, some operations are not yet supported and instead _capture_ the carrier thread.
-This behavior can be caused by limitations at the OS level (which affects many file system operations) or at the JDK level (such as with the _Object.wait()_ method).
-The capture of an OS thread is compensated by temporarily adding a platform thread to the scheduler.
-In this case, the thread pool responds by temporarily increasing the number of platform threads in the pool to compensate for the captured thread.
+This behavior can be caused by limitations of the OSl (which affects many file system operations) or of the JDKl (such as with the _Object.wait()_ method).
+The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

-In addition to captured threads, there is also the possibility of pinned threads.
-This occurs when a virtual thread executes a native method or encounters synchronized code.
-In this case, the virtual thread is not unmounted; instead, it retains ownership of the carrier thread.
-The thread pool does not create an additional thread, and the effective size of the thread pool is reduced for the duration of the pin.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
-This occurs when a virtual thread executes  a _synchronized_ block or method, or a _native method,_ or a _foreign function_.
-Pinning reduces the number of available carrier threads, so frequent and long-lived pinning may worsen the scalability of an application.
+This occurs when a virtual thread executes a _synchronized_ block/method, or a _native method,_ or a _foreign function_.

-To summarize, three design features make virtual threads efficient:

-* virtual threads are user-mode threads, so the overhead of their creation and _context switching_ is negligible
-* the core Java library has been pre-refactored to make I/O operations non-blocking
-* the virtual thread stack is much smaller and dynamically resizable
+During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.

 ## How to use virtual threads

 The _Thread_ class has public constructors and the inner _Thread.Builder_ interface for creating and starting both platform and virtual threads.

 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
 Virtual threads are instances of the nonpublic class _VirtualThread_ which cannot be instantiated directly.
-So to create virtual threads you should use a builder with the _Thread.Builder.OfVirtual_ subinterface.
-To create platform threads you should use a similar builder with the _Thread.Builder.OfPlatform_ subinterface.
+So to create virtual threads you should use a builder that implements the _Thread.Builder.OfVirtual_ subinterface.
+By analogy, to create platform threads you should use a similar builder that implements the _Thread.Builder.OfPlatform_ subinterface.
 These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.

 ![thread class diagram](/images/thread_class_diagram.png)

-There are four ways to create and use virtual threads:
+There are four ways to create virtual threads: